 Our reward system is a very encouraging tool for our students and helps them engage with their work and improve their behaviour.
-Reward stamps are given for students demonstrating character strengths and one student is given a certificate and mention in assembly for demonstrating the character strength of the week.
+Reward points are given for students demonstrating character strengths and one student is given a certificate and mention in assembly for demonstrating the character strength of the week.

 We work closely with a range of other professionals, including an Occupational Therapist, a Speech and Language Therapist and our physiotherapist who visit Foxwood.
 Communication between home and the Academy is encouraged.
 Students’ planners are checked each morning for parental messages and, at times, a note is written in by staff to inform parents of any important or interesting issues.
 Staff are always available for parents to talk to about any concerns relating to their child.